MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 4. Add your organizational Personal Information Exchange (PFE) certificate.

 > [!NOTE]
 > This article assumes that you either obtain certificates from a third-party provider or already have expertise in PKI certificate services and know how to create your own.
-To learn more, see [Certificate Services Architecture](/windows/win32/seccrypto/certificate-services-architecture) documentation.
+See [Certificate Services Architecture](/windows/win32/seccrypto/certificate-services-architecture) documentation to learn more.

 5. Now you're ready to set a UEFI password.
 Select **Password Protection**.
 Enter and confirm your password.
 Select **Next.**